-Once you have learned to write books, you may even consider writing reviews for other things.
-Sometimes, people with products want people to review their products and will send you that product to try to review on.
+Once you have learned to write reviews about books, you may even consider writing reviews for other things.
+Sometimes, people selling products want people to review their products and will send you that product to try to review on.
 You might even consider contacting specific product makers that you are available to review their products.

 To do this, provide a portfolio of book reviews that you have written and send it to the company and wait for their reply.
 They might say no, but they might also give you an opportunity that you would not have had if you had not started writing reviews in the first place.